openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 * Version 01.001.1 adds automated install of the open-iscsi package which is required by SolidFire, but not installed by Fuel if Ceph is selected in the starting wizzard.
 Supports Fuel 7.x.

+* Version 02.00.0 refactors the code to support Fuel 8.0

 Troubleshooting